seanox/seanox-ai-nlp/seanox_ai_nlp/relations/README.md

 The __relations__ module provides a compact API for parsing text with annotated entities and constructing logical relation trees.
-It is suitable for semantic preprocessing, retrieval pipelines, or rule?based reasoning workflows.
+It is suitable for semantic preprocessing, retrieval pipelines, or rule-based reasoning workflows.

 ## Reference